CDARS Reciprocal for Banks

 HOW DOES CDARS RECIPROCAL WORK?

 With CDARS, banks can offer customers access to multi-million-dollar FDIC insurance on CDs through a single relationship.
 Banks that offer CDARS are part of the Promontory Network.
-When banks place funds through CDARS, the deposit is divided into amounts under the standard FDIC insurance maximum of $250,000 and allocated among Network member banks, making the large deposit eligible for FDIC insurance.
+When a bank places funds through CDARS, the deposit is divided into amounts under the standard FDIC insurance maximum of $250,000 and allocated among Network member banks, making the large deposit eligible for FDIC insurance.
 Working directly with just one bank (the relationship bank) and receiving just one regular statement from that bank, a depositor can access FDIC coverage from many.
 Banks that offer CDARS to their customers set the interest rate and maintain ownership of the customer relationship.

 Relationship banks can receive dollar-for-dollar matching deposits from other banks for their placements when using CDARS Reciprocal—and have more funds on hand for local lending (or sell the deposits for fee income with CDARS® One-Way Sell®).
 CDARS provides banks with flexibility to adapt their balance sheets as funding needs change.